Silicone Roof Coating (Pros and Cons)

 Silicone adheres very well that it makes it hard to replace

 If you’re planning to change your roofing system in the future, it’s not advisable to coat it with this material then.
-You can’t install a new system above this method; you’ll have to remove the entire layer.
+You can’t install a new application above this method; you’ll have to remove the entire layer.
 This is why installing this method is a very long-term investment.

 It’s very slippery when it’s wet